optuna/optuna/docs/source/tutorial/sampler.rst

         x = trial.suggest_uniform('x', -10, 10)
         return x ** 2

+    sampler = SimulatedAnnealingSampler()
-    study = optuna.create_study(sampler=SimulatedAnnealingSampler())
+    study = optuna.create_study(sampler=sampler)
     study.optimize(objective, n_trials=100)

 Details of :class:`~optuna.samplers.BaseSampler`
 ------------------------------------------------

-All samplers inherit :class:`~optuna.samplers.BaseSampler`.
+All samplers have to inherit :class:`~optuna.samplers.BaseSampler`.
-This base class provides the following abstract methods:
+This base class defines the following abstract methods:

 - :meth:`~optuna.samplers.BaseSampler.infer_relative_search_space`
 - :meth:`~optuna.samplers.BaseSampler.sample_relative`
 - :meth:`~optuna.samplers.BaseSampler.sample_independent`

-As the method names implies, Optuna supports two type of samplings; one is **relative sampling** that can consider the correlation of the parameters in a trial and another is **independent sampling** that samples each parameter independently.
+As the method names implies, Optuna supports two type of samplings; one is **relative sampling** that can consider the correlation of the parameters in a trial, and another is **independent sampling** that samples each parameter independently.

-At the beggining of a trial, :meth:`~optuna.samplers.BaseSampler.infer_relative_search_space` is called for determining the search space passed to :meth:`~optuna.samplers.BaseSampler.sample_relative`.
+At the beggining of a trial, :meth:`~optuna.samplers.BaseSampler.infer_relative_search_space` is called for determining the relative search space passed to :meth:`~optuna.samplers.BaseSampler.sample_relative`.
 Then, :meth:`~optuna.samplers.BaseSampler.sample_relative` is invoked for sampling relative parameters for the trial.
-During the execution of the objective function, :meth:`~optuna.samplers.BaseSampler.sample_independent` is invoked when `suggest` APIs are called for parameters that doesn't belong to the search space.
+During the execution of the objective function, :meth:`~optuna.samplers.BaseSampler.sample_independent` is used for sampling parameters that don't belong to the relative search space.

 The following picture depicts the lifetime of a trial and the relationship of the above methods.